 For the average person (non-doctor / non-scientist), simply look at it as an equation.
 Since we are talking about colorectal cancers, let’s start with the gut itself.
 We will need to examine things that directly affect the gut and have a history of producing bad outcomes in the gut.
 We’ll also want to look at what changed in the 1950s and perhaps what has continued.

 Let’s start simple.
 It’s almost comical to note that between 1950 and 1958, McDonald’s, Dunkin Donuts, Church’s Fried Chicken, KFC, Denny’s (as Danny’s Donuts), Burger King (as Insta-Burger King), Sonic Drive-In, Taco Bell, and Pizza Hut all opened their doors for business.
 As we have learned over the years, fast food is usually highly processed and contains large amounts of carbohydrates, added sugar, and unhealthy fats.
-As a result, they offer little or no nutritional value and impact our gut in negative ways.
-Add in a large carbonated beverage and you’re giving your body all sorts of issues.
+As a result, they offer little or no nutritional value and negatively impact our gut.
+Add in a large carbonated beverage, giving your body all sorts of issues.
 Of course… you probably already know this, but what many don’t know is that some of the food served by fast food may cause cancer.

 Chlorine has been used in drinking water since the early 1900s.
-This water has been used to bathe in, water our pets as well as our food.
-The U.S. Public Health Service endorsed water fluoridation in the early 1950s and its use began to spread significantly afterward.
-Again, we use this to bathe in, water our pets and our food.
+This water has been used for bathing and watering our pets as well as our food.
+The U.S. Public Health Service endorsed water fluoridation in the early 1950s, and its use began to spread significantly afterward.
+Again, we use this to bathe in, and water our pets and our food.
 Never mind the cancer causing or neurotoxic effects of that for a moment, both can affect the balance of microorganisms in your gut and have been linked to different types of cancer.
 Few really give this much thought.
-Think about it though.
+Think about it, though.
 We put this stuff in our water to kill bacteria.
 Does the killing capability somehow cease once you swallow it?
 Of course not!
 Why is this important?
 Now research offers evidence that the anti-inflammatory ‘health beneficial’ gut bacteria can slow or stop the development of some types of cancer.
-This means that when you’re killing these bacteria off via consumption, you can set yourself up for cancer.
+This means that you can set yourself up for cancer when you’re killing these bacteria off via consumption.

-Speaking of which, in 1951 the FDA approved the first antibiotics for use in the animal feed based on studies showing it helped chickens, pigs and livestock put on extra weight.
-This should be a big clue for people who can’t lose weight by the way.
+Speaking of which, in 1951 the FDA approved the first antibiotics for use in animal feed based on studies showing they helped chickens, pigs and livestock put on extra weight.
+This should be a big clue for people who can’t lose weight, by the way.
 Anyway, we eventually used them for consumption which means we consumed those antibiotics too.
 This one (hopefully) doesn’t require a lot of thought, but the negative effects (while slow) are apparent.

 Let’s touch on antibiotics since we are on the topic.
 In the ’50s and ’60s, some of the most widely used antibiotics were created.
 This includes antibiotics like penicillin G procaine, the first macrolide, tetracycline, vancomycin, methicillin, metronidazole, ampicillin, sulfamethoxazole, the first cephalosporin, doxycycline, the first quinolone, clindamycin, and many more.
 Of course, these antibiotics directly affect the gut, which I have written about before.
 Cause and effect; boom… cancer.
 As I said, these little guys can help prevent some types of cancer.
-This tells me that the removal or damage of that bacteria can help cancer set up shop too.
+This tells me that removing or damaging that bacteria can help cancer set up shop too.

 Sure, scientists are reluctant to point the finger at this.
 The same journal entry also says that such cancers are “unlikely to have been due to SV40 infection“.
-I don’t know if I agree with that because according to the National Center for Biotechnology Information, investigations have consistently demonstrated the oncogenic behavior of SV40 in animal models and that SV40 has been detected in colon cancer tissues in studies beginning back in 2010.
-Let me point out that “unlikely” is very different from “definitely not“.
-So who knows how big this problem really is.
-Chances are we won’t know anytime soon considering the great track record of ethics from the CDC.
+I don’t know if I agree with that because, according to the National Center for Biotechnology Information, investigations have consistently demonstrated the oncogenic behavior of SV40 in animal models, and SV40 has been detected in colon cancer tissues in studies beginning back in 2010.
+Let me point out that “unlikely” is very different from “definitely not.”
+So, who knows how big this problem really is?
+Chances are we won’t know anytime soon, considering the great track record of ethics from the CDC.
 At the very least, it’s something else to consider.

 Of course, we are seeing a colon cancer problem.
 I’m merely suggesting that the things we do that adversely impact our colon might be playing a part.
-Additionally, things that our parents were subject to might be an issue as well, seeing as how we normally inherit our immune systems (gut bacteria) from our mothers.
+Additionally, things that our parents were subject to might also be an issue, seeing as how we normally inherit our immune systems (gut bacteria) from our mothers.